At your eligibility interview, IRCC asks you questions to decide if you can make a claim in Canada. This interview is not your refugee hearing.

 - Canada already told you that you cannot make a refugee claim

 - You made a refugee claim in Canada that was rejected, abandoned, or withdrawn

 - You are dangerous, a criminal, or you have abused human rights

 - Canada already made you a protected person

 - Canada has already ordered you to leave in a removal order

 - At a United States-Canada land border, you were told you could not enter because of the STCA, but later did so without permission

 If IRCC does not allow you to make a refugee claim, they will give you a removal order.
-They may detain you (hold you in custody).
-They may let you go but tell you to come back for a meeting.
-At the meeting, you may be offered a Pre-Removal Risk Assessment (PRRA).
+Speak to a legal representative as soon as possible.
+CBSA may detain you (hold you in custody).
+You may be offered a Pre-Removal Risk Assessment (PRRA).

 Withdrawing your refugee claim